manuw99/usedcars-prices/README.md

 # usedcars-prices
-A Data Science Project with EDA and ML-based price predictions using a dataset on the german used car market scraped from AutoScout24.de
+A Jupyter Notebook based Data Science Project with EDA and ML-based price predictions using a dataset on the german used car market scraped from AutoScout24.de